ElixirStudyGroup/assemble_the_minions/README.md

  - Minions are important enough that we will give them names, but no two minions may have the same name
  - If a minion dies, it should be replaced immediately with a minion who'll have the same name
  - If you don't have tests, you didn't do it

+## What messages should our Minions respond to?

+ - Minions may say hello from themselves
+ - Minions can count
+ - Minions can tell you their current count

+ - Minions should be able to handle basic arithmetic operations their count. (+, -, * , /)

 ## Getting Started